mcrimi/bloomeomcp/README.md

 ## What This Server Does

 This server gives Claude access to your Bloomeo experiment data.
 Claude can:
-- Count your experiments (221 total)
+- Count your experiments (only considering the Trials List)
 - List experiments with pagination
 - Get experiment details including notebooks and treatments
 - Search experiments by name